Chinese protests spread over government’s covid restrictions

 Other videos and photographs circulating online showed students demonstrating at the Communication University of China in Nanjing, with one clip showing some chanting, “Long live the people."

-The Journal spoke to people in both Shanghai and Nanjing, who confirmed that the clips showed events taking place in those cities on Saturday.
+The Journal spoke with people in both Shanghai and Nanjing who confirmed that the clips showed events taking place in those cities on Saturday.

-In some parts of Beijing, where security measures are among the tightest in the country, residents were marching out of closed-off compounds Saturday, with some demanding an easing of what they called excessive Covid restrictions, according to videos on social media and locals who participated.

 “It was exciting to see the students were so emboldened," he said.

-Peking University and Tsinghua didn’t respond to requests for comments.
+Peking University and Tsinghua didn’t respond to requests for comment.
 A person answering the phone at the Shanghai municipal government said no one was available to answer questions on the weekend.
 Subsequent calls rang unanswered.
-Calls to the Beijing municipal government and to the Communication University in Nanjing rang unanswered.
+Calls to the Beijing municipal government and Communication University in Nanjing rang unanswered.

 The protests highlight the rising toll on Chinese society from a Covid strategy built around mass testing and confinement to quash even minor outbreaks—an approach that has become increasingly unsustainable.